jgm/pandoc/man/man1/html2markdown.1.md

 # DESCRIPTION

-`html2markdown` converts *input-file* or *URL* (or text from STDIN) from HTML to markdown-formatted plain text.
+`html2markdown` converts *input-file* or *URL* (or text from *stdin*) from HTML to markdown-formatted plain text.
 If a URL is specified, `html2markdown` uses an available program (e.g. wget, w3m, lynx or curl) to fetch its contents.
-Output is sent to STDOUT unless an output file is specified using the `-o` option.
+Output is sent to *stdout* unless an output file is specified using the `-o` option.

 `html2markdown` uses the character encoding specified in the "Content-type" meta tag.
-If this is not present, or if input comes from STDIN, UTF-8 is assumed.
+If this is not present, or if input comes from *stdin*, UTF-8 is assumed.
 A character encoding may be specified explicitly using the `-e` special option.

 # OPTIONS